 Intertidal Biodiversity Survey at Pillar Point

-The Learning and Environmental science Agency Research Network for Citizen Science (LEARN CitSci) is an international, collaborative project aiming to study how youth learn and gain agency through natural history museum-led citizen science projects.
-Along with the natural history museums of LA and London and learning researchers at UC Davis, Oxford University and Open University, the California Academy of Sciences is working to understand how citizen science can better serve youth and empower the next generation of scientists.
+The Learning and Environmental science Agency Research Network for Citizen Science (LEARN CitSci) is an international, collaborative project aiming to study how youth learn and gain agency through natural history museum-led community science projects.
+Along with the natural history museums of LA and London and learning researchers at UC Davis, Oxford University and Open University, the California Academy of Sciences is working to understand how community science can better serve youth and empower the next generation of scientists.

 California Biodiversity Day

 We're teaming up with the California Natural Resources Agency, State Parks, and the Department of Fish and Wildlife to celebrate California's extraordinary biodiversity.
 2019 marked the first official celebration of California Biodiversity Day, a holiday created to recognize the state's biodiversity and inspire folks to connect with the nature near them.
 Check back here for updates on upcoming celebrations!